-- 1. The Assembly shall adopt a roadmap for an integrated and unified African continental competition regime in accordance with the Treaty Establishing the African Economic Community, considering the respective competencies of national and regional competition regimes. - 2.
+- 1. The Assembly of Heads of State and Government shall adopt a roadmap for an integrated and unified African continental competition regime in accordance with the Abuja Treaty establishing the African Economic Community, considering the respective competencies of national and regional competition regimes. - 2.
 The Authority shall be operationalized in accordance with the roadmap.
-The roadmap shall form an integral part of this Protocol upon adoption by the Assembly. - 3.
+The roadmap shall form an integral part of this Protocol upon adoption by the Heads of State and Government. - 3.
 The Authority shall be administratively supported by the AfCFTA Secretariat during the operationalisation period.